Tandag: Climate

-Tandag has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round and extremely heavy rainfall in January.
+Tandag has a tropical rainforest climate (Af) with heavy-to-very-heavy rainfall year-round and extremely heavy rainfall in January.

 Demographics

 It consists of twenty-one (21) barangays.
 Six of which are urban barangays, five are coastal barangays, four are built-up expansions, and six are hinterland barangays.
 The urban barangays comprise 1,594.10 hectares; 3,464.61 hectares for coastal barangays; 2,233.15 hectares for built-up expansion barangays and 4,964.34 hectares for hinterland barangays.

 Languages

 Major languages spoken in the area are Tandaganon, Surigaonon, Filipino, and Cebuano (Mindanao variant).
-English is widely used in schools, businesses, and government offices.